 Have some fun in winter!

-Moreover, the winter sports areas of Melchsee-Frutt, Mörlialp, the Panoramawelt Lungern, Engelberg and Meiringen-Hasliberg are less than an hour’s drive away.
-While Sarnen itself is not right in a winter sports area, it is the perfect starting point from which you get to explore them all.
+Sarnen is an ideal starting point to explore all the winter sports area.
+Some of those include the Panoramawelt Lungern, Melchsee-Frutt, Engelberg, and Mörlialp, which are located within an hour’s distance from Sarnen by car.
 And there’s a lot to explore, see and experience.
 Children will enjoy themselves at various winter playgrounds with lots of games and fun activities.
 However, parents, going at it along with their kids, are a common sight.

 Partake in summer activities!